Synopsis:

 From that day on, he took up reading the Bible to us every morning before he left for work.
 I liked the stories and listened attentively to the ones about the kind man called Jesus.
 I wondered why Brian was not more like him, especially since Jesus was God’s son and we were supposed to be following God’s word to the fullest.

-Aunty Laura seemed to be in shock over our new way of dressing and argued about it tearsquote3many times with her brother.
+Aunty Laura seemed to be in shock over our new way of dressing and argued about it many times with her brother.
 He told her she belonged to the wicked world that he was no longer a part of.
 It was clear that he enjoyed being the most religious and pious member in his family now.
 At first, my sister and I hated wearing the veils.
 They were itchy, and we both thought they looked ridiculous, but whenever we took them off, we were severely beaten and had to listen to Mamma or Brian read scriptures to us.
 We were also told that we would burn in hell for our evilness.

 Now Brian and my mother had a new avenue to make us comply with their every demand.
 Any supposed mistake was punishable with severe beatings that were supposedly for the good of our souls.
 One such mistake would be talking to anyone other Mamma and Brian.
 We hardly ever said a word.
 We spoke so little during our childhoods.
 We were like ghosts who people barely seemed to notice.